KieraLynn/Supplementary-material/README.md

 The python scripts are original and for study only.

+The dictionaries from _Sougou Input Method_ are provided.

-Supporting scripts are not provided.
+Raw and unstructed reports are not provided.